kubermatic/kubermatic/docs/proposals/kubermatic-operator.md

 ## Non-Goals

-* Running arbitrary combinations of components (master branch of X and fearure-xyz branch of Y).
+* Running arbitrary combinations of components (main branch of X and fearure-xyz branch of Y).
 * Setting up DNS after the LoadBalancers have been created is not something for the operator, this remains something for the cluster admin to do.